Technology Trends 2024 – Watch out for the “platform-itization” of emerging technologies

 Have you ever looked up at the sky and clapped your eyelids on a bat?
 This is commonplace.
 But what if it was a drone.
 Or would it be a flying fleet?
 Since we don’t belong to the Jetsons family, the latter is not expected but we are close to it!
 This year is definitely a transformative year for technological innovation!

-According to Gartner, the Top 10 Strategic Technology Trends for 2019 are Block chain, Artificial Intelligence, Empowered Edge, Privacy and Digital Ethics, Quantum Computing, Immersive Experiences, Augmented Analytics, Autonomous Things, and Digital Twins!
+According to Gartner, the Top 10 Strategic Technology Trends for coming years are Block chain, Artificial Intelligence, Empowered Edge, Privacy and Digital Ethics, Quantum Computing, Immersive Experiences, Augmented Analytics, Autonomous Things, and Digital Twins!

 This is just the tip of the iceberg.
-Following are the emerging technology trends and catalyzing technical innovation that we can expect to see more of in 2019!!
+Following are the emerging technology trends and catalyzing technical innovation that we can expect to see more of in future!!

 Related Reading: Find how digital innovation is transforming today’s business world.

 1. Blockchain Technology – The ‘New Internet’

 Some call Blockchain technology the ‘New Internet’.
 The blockchain is the brainchild of a person or group of people known by the pseudonym, Satoshi Nakamoto.
 It permits digital information to be distributed but not duplicated.

 “Blockchain solves the manipulation problem”, says Vitalik Buterin, inventor of Ethereum.

 2. Artificial Intelligence (AI)

 Apart from AI-powered chatbots, This year will witness chip manufacturers such as Intel, NVIDIA, AMD, ARM, and Qualcomm shipping specialized chips that speed up the execution of AI-enabled applications.